-Flash flooding reported in Maryland as heavy rain soaks area
+Authorities: Flash flooding hits Maryland community

 ELLICOTT CITY, Md.
-(AP) — Flash flooding and water rescues are being reported in Maryland as heavy rain soaks much of the state.
+(AP) — Flash floods struck a Maryland community wracked by similar flooding in 2016, authorities said, and water rescues were being carried out as raging brown waters surged through the streets Sunday.

-News outlets on Sunday showed photos and video of brown water rushing down Main Street in Ellicott City, just outside Baltimore.
-That’s the same street devastated by flash flooding in July 2016.
+News outlets showed photos and video of turbulent water rushing down Main Street in Ellicott City, some 13 miles (20 kilometers) west of Baltimore.
+That’s in the same area devastated by flash flooding in July 2016.
+There was no immediate report of any injuries.

-A flash flood emergency was issued in Maryland’s Howard County at 4:40 p.m.
+Footage of Sunday’s flash flooding showed water surging around cars and pickup trucks and coursing over the top of their wheels.
+The Howard County Fire & EMS agency tweeted that water was above the first floor of some buildings.

-Some residents of Ellicott City told The Baltimore Sun the flooding appeared to be worse than a storm two years ago that killed two people and destroyed local businesses.
+Maryland Gov. Larry Hogan urged residents of the affected area to seek higher ground.

 Most Read Nation & World Stories